DavidAmat/Curso_AWS_Solutions_Architect/Section V Databases/Lab_DB.md

 <img src="imgs\img38.PNG" width="500px" />

+- We can **PROMOTE a RR**:

 <img src="imgs\img39.PNG" width="500px" />

+## Exam Tips

+- Two different types of BK: Automated (in a scheduled maintanance window) and DB Snapshots (manually).
+- RR can be MultiAZ too
+- Used to increase performance
+- Must have backups turned on to have a RR
+- Can be in different regions
+- Can be promoted to master (and break replication, so it will no longer act as a RR)

+- MultiAZ are used for Disaster Recovery
+- You can **force the failover from one AZ to another by rebooting the RDS**.

+- Encryption is supported for MySQL, Oracle, SQL Server, PostgreSQL, MariaDB and AUrora.
+- Is done using the AWS KMS (Key Management Services).
+- Once data is encrypted, the underlyng storage is also encrypted too (as are its automated backup,s replicas and snapshots).

+# Aurora Database (convert MySQL to Aurora)

+- Create an Aurora READ Replica from our RDS instance.

+- Actions > Create an Aurora Read replica

 <img src="imgs\img40.PNG" width="500px" />

+- We can create our replica in a **different AZ**:

 <img src="imgs\img41.PNG" width="500px" />

+- Put a DB instance identifier (name of the DB Aurora: acloudguru-aurora)

+- Leave everything else as default (no encryption, backups for 1 day)

 <img src="imgs\img42.PNG" width="500px" />

+- Once  it is finished we have our aurora cluster with 2 nodes:
+	- writer node
+	- reader node

+- They are in **separate AZ** each one with each own DNS endpoint:

 <img src="imgs\img43.PNG" width="500px" />

+- Hence, **reader and writer are SEPARATE databases** in separate AZ with separate DNS endpoint.

+- Now, we can go to the **writer and PROMOTE READ REPLICA**:

 <img src="imgs\img44.PNG" width="500px" />

+- This can be also done with the reader node.
+This takes time, but once it is done, what has happened is that **we have migrated our database from a MySQL database to an AURORA database simply by creating a READ REPLICA and PROMOTING that database to its own STANDALONE database**.

+- Another alternative to **convert the MySQL to AURORA** would have been to take an snapshot of my read replica (i.e. writer) :

 <img src="imgs\img45.PNG" width="500px" />

+- And then we can **restore an AURORA DB from that SNAPSHOT**.
 <img src="imgs\img46.PNG" width="500px" />
 <img src="imgs\img47.PNG" width="500px" />
 <img src="imgs\img48.PNG" width="500px" />